ignopeverell/site-test/index.md

 ## Funding

-Grin is launched fairly, free of ICO, pre-mine or founder's reward.
+Grin is launched fairly, **free of ICO, pre-mine or founder's reward**.
 We rely on donations to keep working on the project.
 If you have the means, [please donate](funding.html).

 ### Past Benefactors